7uperior/famlafl/docs/source/implementations/data_structures.rst

 ===============

-When analyzing financial data, unstructured data sets, in this case tick data, are commonly transformed into a structured format referred to as bars, where a bar represents a row in a table. mlfinlab implements tick, volume, and dollar bars using traditional standard bar methods as well as the less common information driven bars.
+When analyzing financial data, unstructured data sets, in this case tick data, are commonly transformed into a structured format referred to as bars, where a bar represents a row in a table. famlafl implements tick, volume, and dollar bars using traditional standard bar methods as well as the less common information driven bars.

 Standard Bars